wisemen-digital/vue-core/docs/packages/components-next/components/radio-group/radio-group.md

 A group of radio buttons.

-This component is build on top of the [Form Field](/packages/components-next/components/form-field/form-field.html) component.
+This component is built on top of the [Form Field](/packages/components-next/components/form-field/form-field.html) component.

 <ComponentPreview name="radio-group/examples/main" />